 Below are a few specific reasons why you should spiff up your profile, followed by quick tips on how to make it work best.
 I’m including links to step-by-step instructions.

-Even if you’re sure social media is not for you, at least get a listing in LinkedIn and I’ll let you off the hook on the rest.Who am I to advise on this?
+Even if you’re sure social media is not for you, it might be worth getting a free listing in LinkedIn.Who am I to advise on this?

 So here’s my checklist for you…

 Why You Should Keep an Updated LinkedIn Profile

 - LinkedIn has replaced the phone book for business listings.
 It’s one of the first places people look when they want a business connection of any kind.
 (If they don’t look in LinkedIn directly, they look in Google, where LinkedIn profiles appear prominently in search results.)